torstenberg/indicators/article/IndicatorsAndAssessment.md

 ## Know the place within the management cycle

 It must be decided which stage the indicator is representing in the management cycle.
 A typical management cycle is the DPSIR approach, recently expanded to DAPSI(W)R(M) [see e.g. @elliott-2002; elliott-2017].
 This framework is a problem-structuring approach used to clearly show the different stages of environmental management.
 The idea is to distinguish between societal drivers (D) that give rise to human activities (A).
 These activities lead to pressues (P) on the natural system (the ecosystem).
 This, in turn, results in state changes (S) within the natural system.
 Such changes will eventually be followed by impacts (I) on welfare (W).
-The subsequent social reaction will be a management response (R) in terms of measures (M) to be take in order to change the situation for the better.
-An example for such a cycle is fishery:
+The subsequent societal reaction will be a management response (R) in terms of measures (M) to be taken in order to change the situation for the better.
+An example of such a cycle is fishery:

 * Driver: human request for food, especially sea food
 * Activity: fishing boats are built and begin fishing
 * Pressure: Fishing results in many pressures such as removal of fish from the natural system, physical disturbance of the sea floor
 * State change: e.g. an altered population structure of fish populations, having further effects on the whole ecosystem
 * Impact: e.g. fish gets expensive when there is less fish and still high demand
-* Response: e.g. fishing quotas, ocean reserves, regulation of gear and area/time of allowd fishing
+* Response: e.g. fishing quotas, ocean reserves, regulation of gear and area/time of allowed fishing

 Indicators, telling management about the status of each of these stages, need to be specifically designed around the stage they want to indicate.
 As an example, pressure indicators aim to measure the magnitude of anthropogenic pressures and thus potentially control their societal drivers.
-This is a quite strong management response.
+This is a quite strong management response (e.g. prescribing fishing quotas).
 State indicators will describe and assess the environmental state as a result of these pressures.
 This can lead to weaker management responses in terms of trying to conserve a certain state (this is the typical field of nature conservation).
+Impact indicators evaluate the status in terms of the impact on human welfare.
+A management response on a bad impact status is a very weak one.
+For example, giving subsidies to fishermen in order to keep the price of fish affordable is a measure having a very weak effect on the natural ecosystem, if any.
+The measure only changes the impact, but neither the state change nor the pressure level.

+When designing an indicator, it is importnt to focus only on one single stage of this manaegment cycle.
+Otherwise, it will become very difficult or even impossible to arrive at the proper management measures.
+Further, stakeholder will not be able to clearly see an effect of the management response in the indicator value.
+The same principle should be applied to the subsequent assessment system (see below).
+The assessment should either focus on a certain stage of the cycle (e.g. pressure or state change), or it must explicitly deal with the problem of how to intersect the results of indicators evaluating various stages at once.
+An example is the many ways and consequences in which the descriptors and criteria of the MSFD can be aggregated [@borja-2013b].

 ## Target ecosystem component